bessman/mcbootflash/README.md

 -   Free and open source
 -   Written in Python instead of Java

-Additionally, mcbootflash is can be used as a library by applications which want to implement firmware flashing as part of a larger suite of features.
+Additionally, mcbootflash can be used as a library by applications which want to implement firmware flashing as part of a larger suite of features.
 See the documentation for details.